 You’re certainly not alone if you have a child who is a picky eater.
 But here’s the thing.
 You are trying to do the right thing.
 You are trying your darndest to feed your kids healthy, nourishing food.
 And I want to motivate you to keep on doing that.

-In some cases there is a fourth factor that has to do with oral motor control or phobias but those things often get a heck of a lot better once the three factors I listed are addressed.
+In some cases, there is a fourth factor that has to do with oral motor control or phobias but those things often get a heck of a lot better once the three factors I listed are addressed.

-You can learn about the other two in this handy-dandy info graphic.
 Put it on your fridge to remind yourself that your kids are not, in fact, trying to drive you around the bend.
 They are reacting to something.

 Zinc is involved in over 300 chemical reactions in the body.
 It is involved in immune function, cell synthesis, skin and wound healing, enzyme production, and, most significantly to this discussion, taste and digestion.

-Studies have shown a relationship between low zinc status and reduced sense of taste and smell.
+Studies have shown a relationship between low zinc status and a reduced sense of taste and smell.
 This is probably because zinc is needed for the production of salivary enzymes and is also needed to maintain healthy taste buds.

 Zinc is also needed for the proper secretion of stomach acid, low levels of which can reduce appetite and interfere with protein digestion specifically.

 Long term zinc deficiency can also affect the central nervous system so profoundly that perception is completely altered.
-In this respect high dose zinc supplementation has even been used in the treatment of anorexia nervosa, when a person’s perception of their body and its nutritional requirements does not match the actual reality.
+In this respect, high dose zinc supplementation has even been used in the treatment of anorexia nervosa, when a person’s perception of their body and its nutritional requirements does not match the actual reality.

-Short term supplementation with a low dose of zinc is generally quite safe if your child is otherwise healthy, though as always you’ll want to consult with your health team to make sure it’s appropriate.
+If your picky eater has any of these as well, consider a low dose zinc supplement as part of your picky eating strategic plan.
+Short term supplementation with a low dose of zinc (about 15mg) is generally quite safe if your child is otherwise healthy, though as always you’ll want to consult with your health team to make sure it’s appropriate.

 Larger doses and extended supplementation can disrupt iron and copper levels so you don’t want to go overboard without getting tests done.